EKtorMakras/UI-Components___Menus--Text--Hover-Effects/README.md

-A collection of various unique hover effects for text-menus.
+A collection of various unique hover effects for text-based menus.